hwennnn/EduFi-3.5-Student/README.md

 ### React Next.js Frontend

+Kindly refer to [this](docs/frontend_screenshots.md) for the screenshots of the web frontend.

 The frontend is written is React.js with Next.js.
 The frontend simulates the features of EduFi platform such as

 - View students particulars